go-gorp/gorp/README.md

 in and out of your database, and helps your code focus on algorithms, not infrastructure.

+## Note on Building ##

+As of this writing (Jan 26 2012) Go 1 is in the process of being stabilized. gorp is currently tracking the tip of the golang hg tree to stay up to date with the latest sql package changes.
+Consequently you may have issues building gorp unless you're also tracking tip (or at a minimum, the latest weekly).

+Please bear with us during this transition period.
+Once Go 1 lands gorp should build against it and I'll begin playing ball with the "go install" branch detection stuff.

 ## Features ##

 * Support for transactions